Seabrook Rules & Policies

 - Beach and recreational equipment must be stored out of sight.

 Seabrook Island allows bonfires on their beaches, however, a permit must be secured from the Seabrook Island Security Gate.
-To complete a permit for the Beach Fire, please click here.
+To complete a permit for the Beach Fire, click here.

 - Fires must be attended at all times by an adult.